codelao/Access-seller-bot/README.md

 ## Installation
+You can either install the bot manually or refer to configuration scripts as shown below:</br>
 ### macOS/Linux
 *Note:* you need to have Python3 and Git installed in your system before moving to the bot installation steps.
 1. Copy and paste this command into the Terminal: